More adults believe climate change is immediate problem – statistics

 Dr Sam Gardner, acting director of WWF Scotland, said: “It’s no surprise a growing number of people are concerned about climate change, it’s playing out in front of our eyes.
 This week it was confirmed this summer was the joint hottest on record in the UK.

-“Now we need politicians of all colours to ensure the Climate Change Bill currently making its way through the Scottish Parliament, shows the leadership needed to avoid the worse impacts of climate change both here and abroad.”
+“Now we need politicians of all colours to ensure the Climate Change Bill currently making its way through the Scottish Parliament shows the leadership needed to avoid the worse impacts of climate change both here and abroad.”